Hooman Kamel, M.D. is the Director of the Clinical and Translational Neuroscience Unit (CTNU) at the Brain and Mind Research Institute.

 Discovering new links between heart disease and stroke may have important near-term implications for improving stroke prevention, because several approved drugs have proven efficacy in treating currently recognized sources of cardiac embolism.

 Dr. Kamel's work spans the clinical and translational neuroscience spectrum.
 The CTNU research program relies on a combination of state-level administrative claims data to study disease at a population level, detailed clinical and physiological data from large-scale epidemiological studies, and exploratory biomarker studies in carefully selected cohorts of patients with stroke.
-This research program was previously funded by a Scientist Development Grant from the American Heart Association, and is currently funded by a K23 award from the National Institute of Neurological Disorders and Stroke.
+This research program was previously funded by a Scientist Development Grant from the American Heart Association and a K23 award from the NIH, and is currently funded by several NIH grants.

-- Identified a novel association between paroxysmal supraventricular tachycardia (PSVT) and ischemic stroke.
+- Identified a novel association between atrial cardiopathy and ischemic stroke.